jaymemizelle/goteam/README.md

 # GoTeam

 ## Description
 This is a responsive web application built with JavaScript/Node JS and React.js.
-Built to be a valuable asset to any workflow, this app allows the user to search and organize their team member's information for quick access.
-Brush up on your teammates before your meetings to enhance connection at work and stay attuned to your team members' interests.
-Creating a pleasant work environment has never been so easy.
+Built to be a valuable asset to any workflow, this app allows the user to search for teammates by first and last name or by their location.
+Accessing your teammates in one simple, intuitive UI has never been so easy.
 GoTeam!

 ## Table of Contents
   - [Installation](#installation)